skienzmatishun/deal-with-the-devil/src/content/introduction.md

 The “investigation” produced no fingerprints, no weapon, no ballistics, no blood, no fiber, no DNA, no timeline, no witness to the crime, only the testimony of the McNeal.
 The murderer, was threatened with the death penalty if he did not give up an accomplice.

-“ A felony conviction cannot be had on the testimony of an accomplice unless corroborated by other evidence tending to connect the defendant with the commission of the offense, and such corroborative evidence, if it merely shows the commission of the offense or the circumstances there of is not sufficient”
+> A felony conviction cannot be had on the testimony of an accomplice unless corroborated by other evidence tending
+> to connect the defendant with the commission of the offense, and such corroborative evidence, if it merely shows
+> the commission of the offense or the circumstances there of is not sufficient

 The transcript timeline also proves that it would be impossible for Mr. Lawrence to drive the necessary time to the scene of the murder and the disposal site of the body.
 Had the “investigators” or prosecution